What We Do

 How We Do It

-After working with teachers in three different schools in Tamilnadu, and many iterations, we have created a Box a Month program - a lesson plan for teachers to use each book box over a period of four weeks, with repeated reading accompanied by the various activities.
+After working with teachers in three different schools in Tamilnadu, we have created a Box a Month program - a lesson plan for teachers to use each book box over a period of four weeks, with repeated reading accompanied by the various activities.
 We plan to create around 8 book boxes per grade level that follow along with the students’ government assigned textbooks and cover a year’s worth of material.